dynatrace-wwse/enablement-kubernetes-opentelemetry/docs/3-codespaces.md

 ### PaymentServiceFailure

 Payment transaction failures that result in the inability for orders to be placed, can be turned on using the `paymentServiceFailure` feature flag.
 There is a helper function to enable the flag and an additional helper function to disable the flag.
+Ignore any warnings from `kubectl` about missing annotations.

 Enable function:
 ```sh